cafltar/LTAR_Phenolog_Initiative_EC_Processing/README.md

 ## Introduction

 This repo contains the code used to process the eddy covariance data acquired for hte LTAR-Network synthesis around the PhenoCam and EC data sets for 2017-2018 timeframe.
 A brief description of each script is below.
 All scripts written in Python V3.
+This READ_ME is still a work in progress and will be updated over time.

 ## Script Summaries